simeononsecurity/simeononsecurity.ch/content/articles/protecting-against-insider-threats_-strategies-for-your-company/index.en.md

 ### Investigating Suspicious Activities

 When investigating suspicious activities, it is crucial for organizations to take a proactive approach to identify and mitigate potential insider threats.
 By closely monitoring user activities and implementing robust security measures, companies can effectively detect and respond to any unauthorized access or misuse of sensitive data. **Keeping sensitive data secure** should be a [top priority](https://www.business.com/articles/7-security-practices-for-your-business-data/), as it helps prevent data breaches and protects the organization's reputation.
-Additionally, organizations should establish clear incident response procedures to ensure a swift and effective response in the event of an insider threat.
+Also, organizations should establish clear incident response procedures to ensure a swift and effective response in the event of an insider threat.

 ### Taking Legal and Disciplinary Actions

 When dealing with insider threats, it is crucial for organizations to take **legal and disciplinary actions** to protect their sensitive data and [maintain a secure environment](https://www.nextdlp.com/resources/blog/best-practices-prevent-insider-threats).
-These actions serve as a deterrent to potential insider threats and send a clear message that such behavior will not be tolerated.
+These actions serve as a deterrent to potential insider threats and send a clear message that such behavior won't be tolerated.
 By implementing a strong framework for legal and disciplinary actions, organizations can effectively address and mitigate the risks posed by insider threats.

 ### Improving Security Measures